CWE-CAPEC/REST-API-wg/README.md

 Accellera SA-EDI standard); and
 4. List any structure or content missing from these databases that would help with further automation (such as versioning, etc.).
+5. Collaboratively determine performance/scalability requirements by providing abstract use cases

 This effort will require your attendance at virtual meetings, once a week, likely through the end of 2022.
 At the end of this process, the Working Group will provide development and design support, and deliver a document and any other collateral that can be used by MITRE to craft the required infrastructure to support the RESTful API.